What is H.R. 1 and the Federal Changes to Medicaid?

 The following changes will affect people who apply for Medicaid benefits on or after January 1, 2027.

-- The mandatory retroactive coverage period changes from 3 months to 1 month prior to the month of application for low-income adults without disabilities (also known as the Medicaid expansion population).
+• The mandatory retroactive coverage period changes from 3 months to 1 month prior to the month of application for some low-income adults, ages 19 through 64, without disabilities (also known as the Medicaid expansion population).

 Work/Community Engagement Requirements

-Requires adults without disabilities, ages 19 through 64 and are current Medicaid beneficiaries or individuals applying for Medicaid to work or participate in qualifying activities (such as going to school, participating in a work training program, volunteering in the community) for at least 80 hours per month or attend school at least half-time.
+Requires some low-income adults, ages 19 through 64 without disabilities (also known as the Medicaid expansion population) who are current Medicaid beneficiaries or applying for Medicaid to work or participate in qualifying activities (such as work, participate in a work training program, or volunteer in the community) for at least 80 hours per month or attend school at least half-time unless they meet an exemption.

 Who is exempt from the community engagement/work requirement?

-- People who are pregnant or postpartum (12 months after a pregnancy ends)
+• People who are pregnant or eligible for postpartum coverage (12 months after a pregnancy ends)

-- Parent or caregiver of a child age 13 or younger
+• Parent or caregiver of a child under age 14

 * Criteria still to be determined